What is Chronic Relapse?

 Continued Treatment for Chronic Relapse

 The good news is that there are options to help you break the cycle of chronic relapse.
 The first is long-term rehabilitation.
-The second is Continuum of Care, which involves enrolment into a transitional home or treatment facility, after rehab.
+The second is Continuum of Care, which involves enrollment into a transitional home or treatment facility, after rehab.

 It’s also important to establish a chronic relapse prevention plan.
-Before long term rehab is completed, a relapse plan should be outlined.
+Before long-term rehab is completed, a relapse plan should be outlined.
 This prevention plan should include the following:

 Burning Tree Ranch is the only program in the country with a transition program designed for chronic relapsers that lasts a year after residential treatment.